patricknoir/btc_sdk/docs/base/ECAlgebra.md

 # Elliptic Curve Algebra

-Are curves defined by the following equation:
+Elliptic curves are curves defined by the following equation:

 `y² = x³ + ax + b`

-They are like cubical equation but they smooth aroun the origin of the `x` and they are symmetric due to the quadratic value of the `y`.
+They are like cubical equation, but they smooth around the origin of the `x` and they are symmetric due to the quadratic value of the `y`.

 ## ECPoint